ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/07-vendors_api.md

 ```

 !!! info
-    PublicIP parameter can be duplicit as more devices can be accessed via the same public IP address.
+    `PublicIP` parameter can have multiple occurrences as more devices can be accessed via the same public IP address.
 It can also be inaccurate (e.g. when WAN circuit fails over to secondary it can take quite longe until the device public IP is refreshed in dashboard.
 PublicIp property is currently not provided by organizationsDevices.

 To understand what is being sent from Meraki’s Dashboard, we need to look into the Discovery Snapshot and download the Tasker information:
 ![Meraki API](vendors_api_meraki.png)